Our knowledge of orthopaedics. Your best health.

 Pes Anserine (Knee Tendon) Bursitis

 Bursae are small, jelly-like sacs that are located throughout the body, including around the shoulder, elbow, hip, knee, and heel.
-They contain a small amount of fluid and are positioned between bones and soft tissues, acting as cushions to help reduce friction.
+They contain a small amount of fluid and are positioned between bones and soft tissues, acting as cushions to help reduce friction during movement.

-Pes anserine bursitis is an inflammation of the bursa located between the shinbone (tibia) and three tendons of the hamstring muscle at the inside of the knee.
-It occurs when the bursa becomes irritated and produces too much fluid, which causes it to swell and put pressure on the adjacent parts of the knee.
+Pes anserine bursitis is an inflammation of the bursa located between the tibia (shinbone) and three tendons of the hamstring muscle (sartorius, gracilis, and semitendinosus) on the inner/medial side of the knee.
+The condition occurs when the bursa becomes irritated and produces extra fluid, which causes it to swell and put pressure on the nearby parts of the knee.

-Pain and tenderness on the inside of your knee, approximately 2 to 3 inches below the joint, are common symptoms of pes anserine bursitis of the knee.
+Pain and tenderness on the inner/medial side of your knee, about 2 to 3 inches below the joint, are common symptoms of pes anserine bursitis.

 Several factors can contribute to the development of pes anserine bursitis, including: